grafana/agent/docs/sources/flow/reference/components/module.file.md

 {{< docs/shared lookup="flow/stability/beta.md" source="agent" >}}

 `module.file` is a *module loader* component.
-A module loader is a Grafana Agent Flow component which retreives a [module][] and runs the components defined inside of it.
+A module loader is a Grafana Agent Flow component which retrieves a [module][] and runs the components defined inside of it.

 `module.file` simplifies the configurations for modules loaded from a file by embedding a [local.file][] component.
 This allows a single module loader to do the equivalence of